 Students who have a need to learn from home can be a part of the live in-class environment through our Virtual Online Learning program.

 We believe students should be physically on campus and in the classroom whenever safely possible.
-To overcome today’s challenges to health and safety, we are grateful for our capability to engage students in a live, real-time virtual classroom environment when necessary.
+However, we are grateful for our capability to engage students in a live, real-time virtual classroom environment when necessary.
 Thanks to infrastructure expansions, a 1:1 student to device ratio, and well-equipped classrooms, virtual online learning is a fully integrated option for all grade levels to engage in the GCS education experience.
 Moving between on-campus learning and virtual learning is seamless due to the full integration of various technologies.

 Learning from Home